xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Armory_of_Fort_Horth.md

 #Obtaining the equipment

-Party follows the Chief or Guard to the Armory.
+Party follows the Chief of Guard to the Armory.

 -"Your equipment should be ready by now.
 Wait here, I'll find Timothy."